deepesh-tomar/Deep-Learning/README.md

-# Deep-Learning
+ Deep-Learning-MP Neuron & Perceptron

-#1)For binary clasification, a simple deep learnig model is MP Neuron (MeCulloch Pitts Neuron) model.
+1)For binary clasification, a simple deep learnig model is MP Neuron (MeCulloch Pitts Neuron) model.

-#2)Dataset used is Breast_cancer from sklearn.
+2)Dataset used is Breast_cancer from sklearn.

-#3)Task is to predict if someone is likely to or has Breast cancer.
+3)Task is to predict if someone is likely to or has Breast cancer.

-#4)Along with MP neuron, this also include Perceptron deep learning model so to compare accuracy side by side.
+4)Along with MP neuron, this also include Perceptron deep learning model so to compare accuracy side by side.

-#5)MP neuron and perceptron are models used for linear data.
+5)MP neuron and perceptron are models used for linear data.